 Retailers: Make your business a falls-free zone!

-A single fall can change someone's life significantly.
-As a caregiver, you have to find the balance between ensuring your loved one is safe, and her right to make decisions for herself.
+A single fall can change someone's life significantly and make her more reliant on others for help.
+As a someone who cares for or about an older loved one, you have to find the balance between ensuring your loved one is safe, and respecting her right to make decisions for herself.

 - Assure him that falling is not a normal part of aging and that most falls can be prevented.